unifreak/unifreak.github.io/_posts/2022-12-13-the-go-programming-language-book-notes.md

 //      make([]T, len, cap)
 //
 // make creates an unnamed array variable and return a slice of it; the array is
+// accessible only through the returned slice.
+This is useful when number of
+// element is known.
-// accessible only through the returned slice. g := make([]int, 3, 5) // make a []int slice with 3 length(zeroed) and 5 capacity
+g := make([]int, 3, 5) // make a []int slice with 3 length(zeroed) and 5 capacity

 // Zero Value.